Gabriel Casseus

-Gabriel Casseus (born April 28, 1972) is an American actor and screenwriter from Roosevelt, New York.
+Gabriel Casseus (born April 28, 1972) is an American actor from Roosevelt, New York.

 Biography

-Casseus, born in New York City, is of Haitian descent.
+Casseus was born in New York City and is of Haitian descent.

-Casseus was nominated for the 1995 Independent Spirit Award for Best Debut Performance in the film New Jersey Drive.
+At the age of 23 Casseus was nominated for the 1995 Independent Spirit Award for Best Debut Performance in the film New Jersey Drive.
 He has appeared in the films Get on the Bus, Fallen, and Black Dog.

 He had roles as pool-playing Freddie in the 50 Cent movie Before I Self Destruct (2009), as Elliot's cellmate in Bedazzled, and as Army Ranger Kurth in Black Hawk Down.

 Casseus has appeared on television shows including Grey's Anatomy, CSI: Miami, CSI: NY, The Practice, Law & Order and 24.

 He is a co-writer of the 2010 film Takers.